-Italy’s left-wing leader Pier Luigi Bersani announced on Tuesday that he was willing to put forward a political program without looking to form a fixed alliance, apparently in an attempt to court comedian and political activist Beppe Grillo’s anti-establishment Five Star Movement which prevented the country’s largest left- and right-wing parties from winning an absolute majority in parliament.
+Italy’s left-wing leader, Pier Luigi Bersani, has said he is willing to put forward a political program without looking to form a fixed alliance in an attempt to court Beppe Grillo’s anti-establishment Five Star Movement.

-Bersani’s Partito Democratico, which emerged from Sunday’s and Monday’s election with a majority of the seats in the lower chamber of parliament but not the Senate, will likely be asked by President Giorgio Napolitano to initiate talks to form a new government.
+Bersani’s Democrats, who won a majority of the seats in the lower chamber of parliament but not in the Senate, are expected to be asked by President Giorgio Napolitano to launch talks to form a government.

-Grillo, who won more than a quarter of the votes and 54 seats in the Senate, making his the third largest party there, suggested immediately after the election that Bersani enter a “grand coalition” with former prime minister Silvio Berlusconi’s Il Popolo della Libertà.
+Grillo, who won more than a quarter of the votes and 54 seats in the Senate — making his the third largest party there — suggested immediately after the election this weekend that Bersani should form a “grand coalition” with former prime minister Silvio Berlusconi’s conservatives.

 The next day, he argued that it was “not time to talk of alliances,” however, and predicted that neither of the larger parties would be “a

 le to govern,” with or without him.
 He called Bersani a “dead man talking” on his blog and reminded supporters of the left-wing leader’s past criticisms of their movement.

 “Now this failed stain remover has the arrogance to ask for our support,” he wrote.

 But Grillo has also said, “We’re not against the world,” and promised to work with any party that supports his proposals, which range from anti-graft legislation to green energy programs.